Last Updated on September 12, 2019 by Katty

 Stay and Accommodation

 Trapani is a fairly small city; however, it does have ample options in terms of accommodation.
 The city has quite a lot of good hotels, lower budget hotels, Bed and Breakfasts, dorms and hostels.
 There are also quite a lot of private beautiful villas that have now been turned into charming small hotels.
-Some of the best places to stay in Trapani are Vila Anna, Maccotta, Crystal Hotel, casakalos, Case Colomba and Novecento B&B. There are also plenty of fully furnished and equipped apartments in Trapani for those who want to stay longer and want a homely feeling.
+Some of the best places to stay in Trapani are Villa Anna Rilievo, Maccotta, Crystal Hotel, Casa Kalos (apartments rentals), Case Colomba and Novecento B&B. There are also plenty of fully furnished and equipped apartments in Trapani for those who want to stay longer and want a homely feeling.